 Gazprom, Germany's RWE eye power plant tie-up

-Russian gas giant Gazprom and Germany's number two utilities group RWE said on Thursday they are looking to form a strategic partnership to jointly construct power plants in Europe.
+Russian gas giant Gazprom and Germany's number two utilities group RWE said on Thursday they are looking to form a strategic partnership to construct jointly gas and coal power plants in Europe.

 "The signed memorandum provides RWE with exclusive rights for negotiations with Gazprom on the implementation of energy projects in Germany, UK and the Benelux countries for a period of three months," Miller said.

-The announcement comes ahead of talks in Hanover, northern Germany, on Monday and Tuesday between the Russian and German cabinets led by President Dmitry Medvedev and Chancellor Angela Merkel.
+The announcement comes ahead of talks in Hanover, northern Germany on Monday and Tuesday between Russian President Dmitry Medvedev and Chancellor Angela Merkel.

-Commercial ties between the two countries have grown strongly in recent years despite criticism of Russia's human rights record and accusations that Moscow uses state-controlled Gazprom for political purposes.
+Commercial ties between the two counties have grown strongly in recent years despite criticism of Russia's human rights record and accusations that Moscow uses state-controlled Gazprom for political purposes.

-Miller said that Gazprom hopes to profit from Germany's decision in late May to abandon nuclear power by 2022 in the wake of Japan's Fukushima plant disaster, with the result that more fossil fuel power stations will be built.
+Miller said that Gazprom hopes to profit from Germany's decision in late May to exit nuclear power by 2022, with the result that more fossil fuel power stations will be built.
+Berlin also wants to boost solar and wind power.

-There have been rumours and press reports for some days suggesting a tie-up between the firms, possibly involving Gazprom taking a strategic stake in RWE.
+There have been rumours and press reports for some days suggesting a tie-up between RWE and the world's biggest gas company, possibly involving Gazprom taking a strategic stake in the German giant.

 Gazprom also owns 51 percent in the Nord Stream joint venture building a pipeline due to start bringing huge volumes of Russian gas under the Baltic Sea to the European Union via northern Germany from the end of the year.